15 Long Distance Bike Riding Tips

 To bonk while cycling is something that you should NEVER experience and you should avoid at any cost.
 So eat enough every 15-20 minutes and this will never happen to you.
 Usually, I carry 1 energy bar for each 20 minutes of my ride and in the middle, I make a big meal in some countryside restaurant.
 Just in case always get some extra food and water supplies.

 “Bonking” means that you haven’t taken enough carbohydrates while cycling and have exhausted your body’s glycogen reserve, leaving you with very low blood glucose levels.
 You will feel extremely weak and tired and most probably your ride will get to an end.
 To bonk while cycling is something that you should NEVER experience and you should avoid at any cost.
 So eat enough every 15-20 minutes and this will never happen to you.
-Usually, I carry 1 energy bar for each 20 minutes of my ride and in the middle, I make a big meal in some countryside restaurant.
+Usually, I carry 1 energy bar or energy gel for each 20 minutes of my ride and in the middle, I make a big meal in some countryside restaurant.
 Just in case always get some extra food,

 6.Use The 20-40s Technique